 - Economic and humanitarian perspectives to conflict and peace

 - Health, food security and development

 All applications must be submitted using the online application portal.

 Strong proposals will offer clear and concise descriptions of the project and its significance.
 Proposals should display thorough knowledge of the relevant social science literature that applicants will engage and the methodologies relevant to the project.
 In addition, applicants must demonstrate that all proposed activities are feasible and can be completed in a timely manner.
-All proposals will be evaluated for these criteria by an independent, international committee of leading scholars from a range of social science disciplines.
+All proposals will be evaluated for these criteria by an independent, international committee of leading scholars from a range of social science and related disciplines.

-The next application deadline is 18 November, 2016.
+The next application deadline is February 12, 2021.

 For inquiries or technical questions pertaining to the online application portal, please contact SSRC staff from the Next Generation Social Sciences in Africa Program: email@example.com.

 This program is funded by Carnegie Corporation of New York.